 TRANSPORT – we got our own train station in 1996, use 32 electric cars at Roskilde Festival in 2013, arranged coach travel from Norway, Sweden and Germany.
 We have also started Roskilde Rideshare (a carpooling initiative).
 Read more about transport.

 GARBAGE – we collect garbage together with the festivalgoers, we sort it in 12 fractions in the back areas, the stalls use biodegradable tableware, and through our extensive deposit system on cans and cups, we collect more than 3,500,000 bottles and cans during one festival.
+From 2014 the audience can sort their own waste at the campsite.
 Read more about garbage.

-INVOLVING THE FESTIVALGOERS – Following the Green Footsteps campaigns in 2009 and 2010 we still focus on green initiatives in a lot of event, and the festivalgoers make Green Camps and garbage events themselves
+INVOLVING THE FESTIVALGOERS – Following the Green Footsteps campaigns in 2009 and 2010 we still focus on green initiatives in a lot of event, and the festivalgoers make trash events and sustainable camps.